COVID-19: Pandemic trends in 3 charts

 More than twice as many new cases:

-- Africa: Botswana, Comoros, Ivory Coast, Djibouti, Eritrea, Ethiopia, Gabon, Gambia, Kenya, Libya, Mauritania, Morocco, Namibia, Sudan, Uganda, Zimbabwe
+- Africa: Botswana, Cape Verde, Comoros, Democratic Republic of the Congo, Ivory Coast, Ethiopia, Gabon, Kenya, Morocco, Namibia, Sudan, Uganda

-- Americas: Antigua and Barbuda, Argentina, Bahamas, Belize, Bolivia, Chile, Colombia, Dominica, Dominican Republic, Ecuador, Guyana, Jamaica, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Uruguay

 More new cases:

-- Asia: Bangladesh, Brunei Darussalam, Iraq, Japan, Jordan, Kuwait, Lebanon, Malaysia, Mongolia, Pakistan, Qatar, Saudi Arabia, Singapore, United Arab Emirates
+- Asia: Afghanistan, Armenia, Bangladesh, Brunei Darussalam, Jordan, Kazakhstan, Maldives, Mongolia, Philippines, Qatar, Saudi Arabia, Singapore, Taiwan, United Arab Emirates, Yemen

-- Africa: Algeria, Angola, Cameroon, Democratic Republic of the Congo, Guinea, Guinea Bissau, Lesotho, Mozambique, Nigeria, Rwanda, Senegal, Togo, Tunisia, Zambia
+- Africa: Angola, Cameroon, Congo, Djibouti, Equatorial Guinea, Ghana, Guinea Bissau, Lesotho, Libya, Madagascar, Mauritius, Mozambique, Nigeria, Rwanda, Sao Tome and Principe, Senegal, Somalia, South Sudan, Togo, Zimbabwe

-- Americas: Brazil, Costa Rica, El Salvador, Guatemala, Haiti, México, Panama, Trinidad and Tobago, United States of América, Venezuela
+- Americas: Antigua and Barbuda, Argentina, Bahamas, Belize, Bolivia, Chile, Colombia, Costa Rica, Dominica, Ecuador, El Salvador, Guatemala, Guyana, Jamaica, Panamá, Paraguay, Perú, Saint Kitts and Nevis, Saint Vincent and the Grenadines, United States of América

 …